Among the above formulae, the least popular is surely the

 For a closed loop C+ this defining integral does not depend on the

-arbitrary origin chosen for the position vector r.
+choice of origin for the position vector r.

 Anyone encountering this for the first time is encouraged to

 a circle of radius R, with the following parametric equations

 (0 < q < 2p).

 For simple planar loops, the magnitude of S

 is simply the usual

 (the vector is perpendicular to the plane and points to whichever direction is implied

 by the orientation of the loop).